 With a corporate bylaws template, you can draft the guidelines necessary to start your own corporation.
-Having proper bylaws for your company helps ensure that there are no legal or financial complications later on.
+Having proper bylaws for your company helps ensure no legal or financial complications later on.

 What are Corporate Bylaws?